wp-plugins/my-beautiful-tubes/readme.txt

 = How to insert the video? =

-1) Enter youtube share link into 'Tube URL' text box.
-2) Select any of the four video positions plus the video size you prefer and publish your post.
+1) Enter youtube share link into 'Video URL' text box.
+2) Select any of the four video positions plus input the video's height and width which you prefer and publish your post.

 = Can I change the video later on? =